-Note 1: Before you place your order check out our book bundle offers: three books for the price of one and four books for the price of two
+Note 1: Before you place your order check out our book bundle offer of three books for the price of one

 Note 2: We're currently offering free membership which entitles you to a 30% discount – just follow the instructions on the checkout page

 Note 4: If you pay using PayPal you don't need a PayPal account